getreddy/getdocker/dockerWin2016Tomcat/README.md

 `docker ps `

-Access tomcat page:
+Access tomcat index page:

 `docker inspect <ContainerID> `

-// This will show network IP used by container.
+// This will show **network IP** used by container.
 Copy paste that IP and use below URL on host machine:

 `http://<IP>:8080`